-Bakker has taught at different schools, amongst which the ArtEZ Institute of the Arts in Arnhem, Delft University of Technology and the Design Academy Eindhoven were he worked since 1987 until 2012, since 2000 as head of the Masters Programme.
+Bakker has taught at different schools, amongst which the ArtEZ Institute of the Arts in Arnhem, Delft University of Technology and the Design Academy Eindhoven where he worked since 1987 until 2012, since 2000 as head of the Masters Programme.

 In current design projects Bakker investigates the relation between craft and design.
 Since 2009, he is exploring this theme in his role as creative director for HAN Gallery, formerly known as Yii in Taiwan.
 Commissioned by the Taiwanese Craft and Design council Yii was founded to create a stronger and sustainable coherence between local Taiwanese craft traditions and contemporary design practice in Taiwan.
 It is also intended to establish a more prolific design identity for Taiwan.

-Gijs Bakker travels around the world to give workshops, lectures about his own work, CHP...? and Droog Design and is frequently a member in juries.
+Gijs Bakker travels around the world to give workshops, lectures about his own work, chp...? and Droog Design and is frequently a member in juries.
 His retrospective exhibition “Gijs Bakker and Jewelry” (with the accompanying monography) was on display in various museums around the world.

 2012 HAN Gallery and Chi ha paura..?, Salone del Mobile, Ventura Lambrate, Milan, Italy